This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Peak flow numbers are put into zones like the colors of a traffic light.
-Your caregiver will give you numbers for each zone based on your personal best peak flow number.
-High numbers are green, low numbers are yellow, and dangerous numbers are red.
+Peak flow numbers are put into colored zones like the colors of a traffic light.
+Your healthcare provider will tell you what your peak flow numbers are for each zone.

-- Yellow: This means to use caution.
-In this zone, you should be watchful for an asthma attack.
-You will need to follow your asthma action plan or directions from your caregiver.
+- Peak flow numbers in the yellow zone mean your asthma is not well controlled.
+This is also known as the caution zone.
+You may have shortness of breath, wheezing, or a tight chest.
+In this zone, you may be at risk for an asthma attack.
+You will need to follow your asthma action plan or directions from your healthcare provider.
 You may need to increase how often or how much medicine you take.
-It may also mean that your asthma is not completely under control.
-Caregivers may need to change your medicines or other treatments.
+Healthcare providers may need to change your medicines or other treatments.

 - Peak flow numbers in the red zone mean you are having an asthma emergency.
 This is also known as the danger zone.
 You may have severe shortness of breath or wheezing.
 Take your rescue medicine as directed and seek care immediately or call 911.

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your healthcare providers to decide what care you want to receive.
 You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 © Copyright IBM Corporation 2018 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health